stronk-dev/Tokyo-Night-Linux/README.md

 If using polybar-themes, install it from the original source first to get all their dependencies and fonts.
 Then you can overwrite their files with the included ones.

-The BetterDiscord files should be copied over after running ``betterdiscordctl install``
 ### Apply Theme
 - GTK: Run lxappearance and/or gnome-tweaks and select the included theme
 - Spotify: